TherapyNottingham/TN2021/content/about/clientprivacy/index.md

   - consultants and other professionals we may engage in relation to your work with us;
   - your employer;
   - your doctors, medical and occupational health professionals;
-- via our website—we use cookies on our website (for more information on cookies, please see our cookies policy here)
+- via our website—we use cookies on our website
 - via our information technology (IT) systems, eg:
   - case management, document management and time recording systems;
   - automated monitoring of our websites and other technical systems, such as communications systems, email and instant messaging systems;